About the Admin Reports

 - Use the Group by dropdown menu to break out the data.
 You can group by Division, User, any tags you’ve created, or choose not to group your data.

 - The Date range dropdown menu is used to choose the time frame of the data you want to include in your report.
+If you are reporting on Users, then this date range will show you users created within that time frame.

 - Click the Export button to download a CSV or TSV version of the table.